dhagmann/deliberation-assets/projects/constructive_disagreement/super_sabbatical_wbl/role_provost.md

 - You can buy less than all of the portfolio, but it needs to be scaled to the total valuation; for example, your **max for 50% would be $137,500**.
 - Failure to heed these rules will lead to losing your job.
 - You **must retain** the star scientist or risk losing your own job.
 - You cannot authorize more than **6 months of paid sabbatical**.
-You can, however, offer longer sabbaticals up to 24 months away.
+You can, however, offer longer sabbaticals of up to 24 months away.

 Now to negotiate...